How does insurance and physical damage protection work?

-Turo offers protection plans for guests who book a trip with a Turo-protected host.
+Most guests have the opportunity to select a protection plan when booking their trips on Turo (unless booking a trip with a Commercial Host).
 You can read a summary of the protection plans available in the US.
-You can also get complete coverage information about the plans available to our guests in the US.
+You can also get more detailed information about the plans available to our guests in the US.

 Trips with a Commercial Host

-Turo does not offer protection plans for guests who book a trip with a Commercial Host.
-These hosts provide their own commercial liability insurance to their guests.
+Guests who book a trip with a Commercial Host do not receive a protection plan via Turo.
+These hosts provide their own commercial liability insurance and possibly other options, like collision damage waivers, to their guests.
 If you book a trip with a Commercial Host, check their vehicle’s description for insurance information.
 Contact them with questions about their insurance.
 Ask them about coverage, cost, accident reporting, roadside assistance, and damage claims processes.

 What do I do if I’m in an accident or damage the car?